ghanishth-rajput/Astro/README.md

 ![DlCard](public/assets/images/Dlcanva.png)

--> This section consists of the canva image that are generated from user data after clicking view button
+ This section consists of the canva image that are generated from user data after clicking view button

 ### SavedDetails
 ![SavedDetails](public/assets/images/SavedDetail.png)
--> This section consists of the samples of some data collected from the user
+ This section consists of the samples of some data collected from the user

-## Conclusion

-The Offline Document Storage application is a convenient solution for managing personal documents offline.
-Its simplicity and offline functionality make it a valuable tool for maintaining privacy and security while ensuring that important information is easily accessible.